 The rough type has the roughest texture amongst the three types.
 It provides deeper pits on the surface that will allow more pigments to settle in.
 This creates a greater granulation effect on the work, which makes this a preferred choice for landscape and expressionist paintings.
 Loy Chye Chuan prefers rough textured paper as it suits his painting style better.

-Sketching is important in any skill level to create a good piece of work.
+Sketching is important at any skill level to create a good piece of work.
 Conventionally, a pencil can be used for sketching.
-However, Loy Chye Chuan prefers using a thin line of paint to sketch as pencil marks cannot be erased from watercolour.
+However, I prefer using a thin line of paint to sketch as pencil marks cannot be erased from watercolour.
 Using a mix of cobalt blue and sepia, a very light colour of grey is produced, which is then used by a thin brush to sketch.
 This method of sketching takes a few practices to master.

-Sometimes to create a blurry effect on the painting, Loy Chye Chuan uses fine-grit sandpaper to sand down the surface of the paper before painting.
+To create a blurry effect on the painting, I would use fine-grit sandpaper to sand down the surface of the paper before painting.
 This creates a smoother texture and allows the pigments to disperse differently.
 This technique can be used to create the effect for rainy weather or wet floors.
 There are accounts of other watercolour artists using sandpaper to sand off pigments after painting.
 This creates a fine spray of white that can be used for a sea spray or mist effect.